Student’s documentary shown at film festival

-Levine’s film is one of 25 that will be shown on Sunday, September 18, at the Firehouse Center for the Arts, One Market Square, in Newburyport, Mass.
+The Wheaton junior’s film was one of 25 shown on Sept.
+18, 2016, at the Firehouse Center for the Arts, in Newburyport, Mass.

-The call for entries went live last March and closed in July.
-All films were viewed by a screening committee and selected completely on merit, said Joanne Morris, president of the Newburyport Documentary Film Festival, during an interview before the screening.
+All films submitted for consideration for the three-day film festival were viewed by a screening committee and selected completely on merit, said Joanne Morris, president of the Newburyport Documentary Film Festival, during an interview before the screening.

 “Whether the film is a student film or from a seasoned director, all entries have an equal shot at acceptance.
 So the fact that [Levine’s] is a student film is a huge accomplishment.
 It is playing alongside films that have screened in top festivals, including Sundance, SXSW and Hot Docs.
 In fact, a few years back one of the films we screened went on to be nominated for an Academy Award.
 We are very proud of the caliber of our films and very excited for Eleanor.”

-This year’s films cover a wide range of topics—from a look at the corporate battle over Market Basket, a New England grocery store chain, to an exploration of the struggles prisoners face after they are released.
+The 2016 films covered a wide range of topics—from a corporate battle over a grocery store chain to an exploration of the struggles prisoners face after they are released.

 “Eleanor managed to create a powerful profile of a young musician in just four minutes.
 The imagery was especially notable,” said Morris.

-In her film, which is presented in black and white, Levine focuses on severe performance anxiety that often goes along with being a musician but is not often talked about.
+In her black-and-white film, Levine focuses on severe performance anxiety that often goes along with being a musician but is not often talked about.

 “I would highly recommend ‘Documentary Storytelling,’” she said.
 “It’s a great course and it really taught me how to find a story in any real-life situation.
 Professor Patrick Johnson was a huge influence all along the way, especially during the editing process, and he definitely contributed to the end product of the film.”

-“Film festivals are a great vehicle for gaining exposure and building a recognized body of work.
-However, they're incredibly costly to apply, ranging from $25 to $100 for a single application,” said Johnson.
-“I'm always looking for new ways to support Wheaton students engaged in film production.
+“I’m always looking for new ways to support Wheaton students engaged in film production,” said Johnson.
 Having professional-grade equipment is a good start, but finding other ways to support students’ artistic and professional journeys is a priority of mine.
 So the film festival submission fund seemed like an effective tool to both support and encourage our students to get their work out into the world.”